 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

-The Malidain Vineyard is: a family winery since 1954, located in the Muscadet Côtes de Grandlieu PDO, not far from the Grandlieu Lake (the largest plain lake in Europe in winter),- 3 Malidain partners: Romain and Freddy (brothers) and their uncle Christophe,- 45 hectares of vines worked with the greatest respect for the environment (Terra Vitis) - wines...Lire plus Learn more
+The Vignoble Malidain is: a family winery since 1954, located in the Muscadet Côtes de Grandlieu PDO, not far from the Lac de Grandlieu.
+45 hectares of vines are worked with the greatest respect for the environment by three Malidain partners: the two brothers, Romain and Freddy, and their uncle Christophe.
+The vineyard is in fact managed in terra Vitis and the...Lire plus Learn more

-The Vignoble Malidain is: a family winery since 1954, located in the Muscadet Côtes de Grandlieu PDO, not far from the Lac de Grandlieu (the largest plain lake in Europe in winter),- 3 associates Malidain : Romain and Freddy (brothers) and their uncle Christophe,- 45 hectares of vines worked in the greatest respect for the environment (Terra Vitis)- VEGAN wines: Muscadet Côtes de Grandlieu sur lie, Chardonnay, Sauvignon, Dry and sweet Muscat, Viognier, Grolleau, Pinot noir, Merlot, Cabernet franc, Traditional methods....
-A rich and varied range!
+The Vignoble Malidain is: a family winery since 1954, located in the Muscadet Côtes de Grandlieu PDO, not far from the Lac de Grandlieu.
+45 hectares of vines are worked with the greatest respect for the environment by three Malidain partners: the two brothers, Romain and Freddy, and their uncle Christophe.
+The vineyard is indeed managed in terra Vitis and the three partners produce vegan wines.
+Muscadet Côtes de Grandlieu sur lie, Chardonnay, Sauvignon, Muscat sec et moelleux, Viognier, Grolleau, Pinot noir, Merlot, Cabernet franc... here is a beautiful rich and varied range!

-The Vignoble Malidain is located in the village of "Demi Boeuf" in the commune of LA LIMOUZINIERE.
-Our cellar is commonly called "Le Demi Boeuf".
-But what does that mean?
-A little history is in order...
-While the Vendée wars were in full swing on the hills along the Logne, a group of fighters from the royalist forces, taking advantage of the welcome of the inhabitants, were happily restoring themselves.
+The Vignoble Malidain is located in the village of "Demi Boeuf" in the commune of La Limouzinière.
+To know what this term means, a little history is needed...
+While the Vendée wars were in full swing on the hills along the Logne, a group of royalist forces fighters, taking advantage of the welcome of the inhabitants, were happily eating.
 They had roasted an ox and were starting to cut it up and share it with each other.
 Suddenly, warned that the Republican troops were approaching, they had to regrettably abandon about half of their feast to disperse in the surrounding countryside.
-Thus the half ox unintentionally offered to the enemy, gave its name to our locality, then to some of our vintages.
+Thus the half ox unintentionally offered to the enemy gave its name to our locality, then to certain vintages of the Vignoble Malidain.

 The Muscadet Côtes de Grandlieu PDO, the latest of the Muscadet sub-regional appellations of origin in 1994, is the most western and closest to the Atlantic Ocean.
-It benefits from a microclimate that favours the early development of the Melon B grape variety, thanks to the proximity of the 9,000 hectares of water on Lake Grand-Lieu!
+It benefits from a microclimate that favours the early growth of the Melon B grape variety, thanks to the proximity of the 9000 hectares of water on Lake Grand-Lieu!